LBH-123-AI/Comfyui_Minimax_h3_latent_Upscaler/README.md

 ## 📰 News

+- [2026-08-28] 🚀 **New node combo — MMH3 Split Upscale**: three new nodes (`MMH3 Temporal Split Params`, `MMH3 Spatial Split Params`, `MMH3 Split Upscale`) perform a tiled, hires-fix style latent re-sampling upscale for H3 video.
+Decomposed and optimized from the **Comfyui-MMH3-UltimateUpscale** project — splitting the AV latent into temporal chunks and spatial tiles, resampling each piece, and stitching with seam denoise, two-level color matching and temporal anchors to avoid seams and ghosting.
+- [2026-08-26] 🚀 **3D node memory & UX optimizations**: zero-copy model loading plus ComfyUI's native `soft_empty_cache` and explicit `.contiguous()` calls reduce RAM/VRAM spikes during load and inference; the post-inference CPU offload is now an optional `force_unload` toggle (default on); `enable_chunking` is renamed to `enable_temporal_chunking` and its effective chunk stride raised from 24 to 32; model files can now live in subfolders (PR #30); `target dimensions` and `megapixels` upper limits raised to 8192 px and 16 MP.
 - [2026-08-23] 🚀 **3D node improvements**: added an `enable_chunking` toggle (turn off for short clips to use full-context inference); fixed temporal-chunk edge artifacts with replicate padding and weighted overlap blending, eliminating end-frame flicker; added ROCm (AMD GPU) backend support via the new `rocm` device option.
 - [2026-08-21] 🚀 **3D node optimization**: The model is automatically offloaded to CPU after execution to free VRAM for subsequent second-pass sampling; width and height are independently aligned to the align grid (default 32), fixing the bottom light band issue; normalization/denormalization is changed from in-place operations to standard operations; temporal chunking is retained to support long videos.
 - [2026-08-19] 🚀 **3D node overhaul**: all three resize modes (`scale by multiplier`, `target dimensions`, `megapixels`) merged into a single node; fixed aspect-ratio mismatch in certain modes and edge artifacts at specific sizes; added a new example workflow and expanded the usage notes.